PhenoApps/Coordinate/README.md

 Visit our [translation page](https://crowdin.com/project/coordinate) to help translate Coordinate to your language.
 To submit code or new features, please open a [pull request](https://github.com/PhenoApps/Coordinate/pulls).

 ## ⬇️ Updates
 You can download the [Google Play version](https://play.google.com/store/apps/details?id=org.wheatgenetics.coordinate) of the app.
-An up-to-date version can be downloaded from the `About` section in `Settings` within the app or through our [GitHub releases](https://github.com/PhenoApps/Coordinate/releases/latest).
+An up-to-date version can be downloaded through our [GitHub releases](https://github.com/PhenoApps/Coordinate/releases/latest).

 ## 💰 Funding
 Development of Coordinate is possible because of the support received from the following organizations: